alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 **Description**

-Tell the onboardable to connect to the personal AP.
-It is recommended that the onboardable use the concurrency feature, if it is available.
+Tell the onboardee to connect to the personal AP.
+It is recommended that the onboardee use the concurrency feature, if it is available.

 #### Offboard